ArturZurawski/hacs_cmg_waste_collection/info.md

 - 🗑️ **Sensors for each waste type** - BIO, MIXED, PAPER, METALS, GLASS, BULKY
 - 📅 **Aggregate sensors** - Know if collection is today or tomorrow
+- 📆 **Calendar integration** - All waste collections in Home Assistant calendar
 - 🎨 **CMG colors** - Each type uses official bin colors
 - 🔄 **Refresh button** - Manual data fetch from API
 - ⏰ **Auto-update** - Daily at midnight